-Tax Questions Who pays tax on the entity's income?
-Column A Partnership Partners Partnership Column B S Corporation Shareholders S corporation Column C C Corporation Shareholders C Corporation Are operating losses passed through to owners?
-Yes Yes Yes No No No Are capital gains (losses) reported on owners' tax retur ns Yes Yes Yes as such?
-No No No Are distributions of profits taxable to owners?
-Yes Yes Yes No No No Nontax Factors Partnership S Corporation C Corporation Is the liability of owners limited?
-Yes Yes Yes No No No Is there free transferability of ownership interests?
-Yes Yes Yes No No No

-The correct answers are shaded.
+Tax Questions Column A Column B Column C

+Partnership S Corporation C Corporation

-Tax Questions Who pays tax on the entity's income?
+Who pays tax on the entity's income?
+Partners Shareholders Shareholders

+Partnership S Corporation C Corporation

 Are operating losses passed through to owners?
+Yes Yes Yes

+No No No

-Column A Partnership Partners Partnership Yes Column B S Corporation Shareholders S corporation Yes Column C C Corporation Shareholders C Corporation Yes Are capital gains (losses) reported on owners' tax retu as such?
+Are capital gains (losses) reported on owners' tax returns as such?
+Yes Yes Yes

+No No No

 Are distributions of profits taxable to owners?
+Yes Yes Yes

+No No No

+Nontax Factors Partnership S Corporation C Corporation

-No rns Yes No Yes No No Yes No Yes No No Yes No Yes No Nontax Factors Is the liability of owners limited?
+Is the liability of owners limited?
+Yes Yes Yes

+No No No

 Is there free transferability of ownership interests?
+Yes Yes Yes

+No No No

+ANSWER: The correct answers are shaded.

+Tax Questions Column A Partnership Column B S Corporation Column C C Corporation Who pays tax on Partners Shareholders Shareholders the entity's income?
+Partnership S Corporation C Corporation Are operating losses passed Yes Yes Yes through to owners?
+No No No Are capital gains (losses) reported on Yes Yes Yes owners' tax returns as such?
+No No No Are distributions of profits taxable to owners?
+Yes Yes Yes No No No

+Chapter 2: Corporations: Introduction and Operating Rules

-Partnership Yes No Yes No S Corporation Yes No Yes No C Corporation Yes No Yes No
+Nontax Factors Partnership S Corporation C Corporation

+Is the liability of Yes Yes Yes

+owners limited?
+No No No

+Is there free transferability of Yes Yes Yes

+ownership interests?
+No No No